pnpm/pnpm/.changeset/fair-bears-cry.md

 "@pnpm/git-resolver": patch
 ---

-Fix a bug where pnpm pass the wrong scheme to `git ls-remote`, causing it to fallback to `git+ssh`, creating the host key verification failed issue [#6805](https://github.com/pnpm/pnpm/issues/6805).
+Fixed a bug in which pnpm passed the wrong scheme to `git ls-remote`, causing a fallback to `git+ssh` and resulting in a 'host key verification failed' issue [#6805](https://github.com/pnpm/pnpm/issues/6805)